avelingrayorg/cc-c/about.md

 My #1 job is to empower **your** creative development and self expression in music.
 I bring a warm and lighthearted approach to teaching that is fun and engaging AND makes the learning part _easy_.

 We won't drown in endless scales or obsess over theory.
-While the technical details do have a place they should never block your ability to connect to the _**magic**_ that is music.
+They should never block your ability to connect to the **magic** of music.

-In my lessons I will help you connect to your musical potential that lives within.
-I'll also give you the skills to access it for life.
-When you can free the songs in your heart you will navigate life from a place of inner power and bring joy to not only yourself but those around you. **Music is the universal language and I know you've got something to say**.
+My lessons will connect you to your innate musical talents and give you the skills to express them forever.
+You'll find the confidence to free the songs in your heart, bringing joy to yourself and those around you. **Music is the universal language and I know you've got something to say**.
 If you don't believe in the power of music watch this:

 <iframe src="https://player.vimeo.com/video/9761188?color=ff9933&byline=0&portrait=0" width="1280" height="720" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>